3rg1s/SBNotes/README.md

  - Add to the change password the to ask for the current password.
  - Learn some more git.
  - Fix navigator file.
- - Add support for smartphones
+ - Add support for smartphones.
+ - Make website responsive to tables, and smartphones.